janeyrinn/karmayoga/README.md

 7. The login/register page will have:

         - A form requesting user information (name, username & password) and a submission button
+        - Toast messages displaying successfull/unsuccessfulsubmission of information

 8. The profile page will have:

         - An area displaying the users information
         - An area displaying orders the user has purchased
-        - There will be an option to edit/delete information
+        - There will be an option to edit information
-        - A favourites section
+        - Toast messages displaying successfull/unsuccessful update of information

 9. The all products page will have:

         - A sort by category bar
-        - A section displaying existing products and class passes
+        - A section displaying existing products
-        - Each product will have an image, label, favourite icon and a link to review its details
+        - Each product will have an image, label and a link to review its details
         - To an admin user there will be a link to edit/delete

 10. The product detail page will have: